Universalization of any adversarial attack using very few test examples: Related Work

 Recent work has also considered model-agnostic and data-agnostic adversarial perturbations.
 Tramer et al.~\cite{Tramer17} study model-agnostic perturbations in the direction of the difference between the intra-class means, and come up with adversarial attacks that transfer across different models.
 Mopuri et al.~\cite{Mopuri17} propose a data-agnostic adversarial attack that depends only on the model architecture.
 Given a trained neural network with $k$ hidden (convolution) layers, they start with a random image $v$ and minimize $\prod_{i=1}^{k} \ell_{i}(v)$ subject to $\|v\|_{\infty} \leq \epsilon$, where $\ell_{i}(v)$ is the mean activation of the $i$-th hidden layer for input $v$.
 The authors show that the optimal perturbation $v$ for this objective exhibits a data-agnostic adversarial attack.
+In contrast to these methods, we present a simple yet effective method based on the principal component of a few attack directions, as described further below.